syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 ### contextMenuSettings.customMenuFields `array`
 {:#members:contextmenusettings-custommenufields}

-The customMenuFileds property is used to define custom ContextMenu items with custom functionality.
+The customMenuFileds property is used to define custom functionality for custom ContextMenu item's which are defined in `items` property.

 #### Default Value